cseblog/cseblog.github.io/_posts/2021-07-23-solving-the-mountain-bike-problem.md

 > **[ 8, 5, 3, 2, 1 ].**
 >
 > However, the tie is broken by the first path being steeper, dropping from 9 to 1 (a drop of 8), rather than just 8 to 1 (a drop of 7).
-> Your challenge is to write a program in Java to find the longest, and then steepest path on this map specified in the format above.
-It’s max size is **1000x1000**, and all the numbers on it are **between 0 and 1500**.
+> Your challenge is to write a program in Java to find the longest and then the steepest path on this map specified in the format above.
+Its max size is **1000x1000**, and all the numbers on it are **between 0 and 1500**.

 ---
-First thing came into my mind is "Let google it" and find the solution, after doing few searchs, I were easily to find out a few solutions, some solution code is Javascript based, some Python and Java ones.
+The first thing that came into my mind is "Let google it" and find the solution, after doing few searches, it was easy to find out a few solutions, some solution code is Javascript based, some Python and Java ones.
 You may think that why I do Google searching if I want to solve this problem?
-The answer is that is my habit thinking after more than 10 years in this industry.
-When you have a problem, I always try to find the available solutions firstly, trying to understand the solution and optimize/adjust them according my specific use cases.
-Unfortunately, I can't understand any of available solution, that means i have to solve it by myself.
+The answer is that is my habit of thinking after more than 10 years in this industry.
+When you have a problem, I always try to find the available solutions firstly, trying to understand the solution and optimize/adjust them according to my specific use cases.
+Unfortunately, I can't understand any of available solution, that means I have to solve it by myself.
 Below is my **Top-down approach**  to solve it

 First I draw the martrix on my blank paper,